 - 2 Sacred Heart Church, Abbey St. Impressive Catholic church in neo-Gothic completed in 1903, with the tower added in 1916.
 It has a sunken grotto, painted ceiling and mosaic floor.

-- The Courthouse, located on Abbey Street, is a fine 1832 building, still in use.
-Until 2016 it also housed the County Council but since 2016 they're in a modern building adjacent.
+- The Courthouse on Abbey St is a fine 1832 building, still in use.
+Until 2016 it also housed the County Council but they're now in a modern building adjacent.

 Further out